Semantic Search & Knowledge Graph: How Google Understands Meaning

 Semantic search has fundamentally changed SEO.
 Google no longer just understands words, but meaning, context, and intent.
 The Knowledge Graph connects billions of facts into a web of knowledge.
 AI systems like BERT and Gemini 3 understand language almost like humans – and since January 2026, have even been generating interactive answers directly in search results via AI Mode.

-The good news: Those who have always focused on quality and the user benefit from semantic search.
-Algorithms are getting better at recognizing and rewarding real value.
+The good news: Those who have always focused on quality and users benefit from semantic search.
+The algorithms are getting better at recognizing and rewarding real value.
 The bad news for manipulators: Yesterday’s tricks no longer work.

 This article is part of the content cluster on the Google Search Algorithm.
 For understanding the technical basics, I recommend the Pillar Page as a starting point.